MegaKega? Megabrew? Beer merger plans launch corporate name game

 The consumer sector has a track record of complete rebranding, with varying success.

-The 1997 merger of Guinness with Grand Metropolitan resulted in a company now called Diageo (DGE.L), thought up by branding firm Wolff Olins to communicate the idea of “everyday pleasure everywhere”.
+The 1997 merger of Guinness with Grand Metropolitan resulted in a company now called Diageo, thought up by branding firm Wolff Olins to communicate the idea of “everyday pleasure everywhere”.

 But you can’t please everyone.
 “Catchy name - NOT,” said one commenter on USA Today at the time.

-The snappy new acronym EY chosen by management consultant Ernst & Young also happened to be the title of a Spanish gay interest magazine, with colorful photos online to match.
+The snappy new acronym EY chosen by management consultant Ernst & Young also happened to be the title of a Spanish gay interest magazine, with colourful photos online to match.

-“It will be apparent to individuals looking for EY, the professional services organization, that the images are not related to us,” a spokeswoman told Gay Star News in 2013.
+“It will be apparent to individuals looking for EY, the professional services organisation, that the images are not related to us,” a spokeswoman told Gay Star News in 2013.

 While it will doubtless seek to avoid such coincidences, AB InBev’s reputation as a cost-cutting machine means an expensive revamp may be unlikely.